scivision/fortran2018-examples/README.rst

 -------
 Coarray support from Fortran 2008/2018 is native Fortran high-level abstractions that are supported by a range of libraries, including OpenMPI.
 Coarray examples are under``coarray/``.
+By using ``htop`` or other CPU monitor, you can see that multiple CPU cores are used.

 Hello World
 ~~~~~~~~~~~